John William Smith (politician): Early life

 Born William John Smith in Virginia as the second son of John and Isabel Smith, he grew up in Ralls County, Missouri, after moving from his birth state of Virginia, and received an expensive education.
 He married Harriet Stone in Hannibal, Missouri, sometime between 1821 and 1822.
 They had three known children, Samuel, Mary Elizabeth and Lucinda.

 His first elected position was in 1822 as Sheriff of Ralls County and state and county tax collector.
 He resigned from the post in 1826, just before the birth of his third child, and planned to move to Texas.
 His wife did not come to Texas, and eventually Smith extracted a promise from her for divorce, or she was persuaded to file for divorce for reason of abandonment by her brothers.
 She ultimately came to Texas with her second husband, James Boyce.

 Move to San Antonio

 Smith moved to Mexican Texas and settled first in Gonzales, then La Bahía, and moved to San Antonio in 1827.
 Smith and his brother Francis were baptized into the Catholic faith on May 20, 1828, at the Cathedral of San Fernando.
 He switched his first and middle names while in Texas, supposedly because William was difficult to pronounce in the Spanish language.
 He was known throughout the town as "El Colorado" or "redhead".
-He served as in the city as military storekeeper until 1835 also working as a surveyor (like his Texas contemporaries; James Kerr, Byrd Lockhart, and Arthur Swift) and a civil engineer.
+He served in the city as military storekeeper until 1835, also working as a surveyor like his Texas contemporaries; James Kerr, Byrd Lockhart and Arthur Swift, and a civil engineer.
 When he was a 38-year-old, he married a 15-year-old girl named María de Jesús Delgado Curbelo.
 María's great grandfather, Juan Curbelo, came from the Canary Islands.